PhD Study in New Zealand – A Guide for 2022

 You can apply for two types of additional visa after your PhD, depending on your circumstances:

-Once these periods have expired you will need to decide on your longer term plans.
-If you are in work in a suitable profession, you may be able to apply for a residence permit.
+Once these periods have expired you will need to decide on your longer-term plans.
+If you are in suitable work, you may be able to apply for a residence permit.
 Further information is available from Immigration New Zealand.